Here’s the most comprehensive Harry Potter reading level guide that your family can use to decide when to start reading the Harry Potter books.

 These were also adapted into eight movies that correspond to the books, with the last book being so dense it had to be split into two movies; Deathly Hallows Parts 1 and 2.

-Despite the movies being fairly accurate representations of the books, there are definitely many differences.
-To avoid writing a full thesis detailing the differences, we’ll avoid going into too much detail here.
+Despite the movies being fairly accurate representations of the books, there are many differences.
+To avoid writing a full thesis, we’ll avoid going into too much detail here.

 Other Harry Potter Books 📙